 Web forms are a wonderful way to capture information from those visiting your website.
-You can use web forms to generate new leads, capture contact information from someone registering for an event or subscribing to a newsletter, and even to capture payment information and process online payments.
+You can use web forms to generate new leads.
+Leverage them to capture contact information from someone registering for an event or subscribing to a newsletter.
+And even to capture payment information and process online payments.

 Here, we’ll cover our favorite form builders for 2018 to help you narrow down your search.

 What makes Agile CRM stand out from the rest of the list is that it is an end-to-end business management tool, not just a form builder.
 It comes provides complete CRM, sales, marketing and help desk automation capabilities.

 The forms you create capture data that automatically sync back to your CRM.
 Its form builder is intuitive, with drag and drop functionality.
 You can use forms in conjunction with marketing automation to score leads and more.